Anon-Planet/thgtoa/guide.md

 #### Choose a browser within the VM:

-This time,Wewill recommend Brave browser.
+This time, we will recommend Brave browser.

 See why here: [Appendix V: What browser to use in your Guest VM/Disposable VM]